noiseprotocol/noise_spec/noise.md

  * The first three messages can have their payloads padded with random bytes to a constant size, regardless of which handshake is executed.

- * The responder will attempt to decrypt the first message as a `NoiseIK` message, and will fallback to `XXfallback` if decryption fails.
+ * The responder will attempt to decrypt the first message as an `IK` message, and will fallback to `XXfallback` if decryption fails.

  * An initiator who sends a `IK` initial message can use trial decryption